 When Discovery debuted, I felt drawn to the character of Saru almost instantly.
 I’ve always identified with Star Trek’s messages and themes, but Saru was the first character I saw something of myself in.
 There are times when I feel as though I exist in fear, so I understand him all too well.
-Throughout Discovery’s first season, the subsequent Short Trek, “The Brightest Star,” and into season two, I feel as though Saru has been teaching me lessons that I need to be mindful of on my journey.
+Throughout Discovery’s first season, the subsequent Short Treks' “The Brightest Star,” and into Season 2, I felt as though Saru has been teaching me lessons that I need to be mindful of on my journey.

 There is no shame in fear.
 When Saru’s threat ganglia became visible, his first instinct typically was to cover them.
 He seemed embarrassed by it at times, even though it was a normal reaction.
 When I’m experiencing anxiety, I feel certain that the world can tell, and it’s the kind of thing I become extremely self-conscious about.
 I feel like I’m on display and that others must see how terrified I am, causing the anxiety to become worse.
 In those moments, it’s easy to forget that such fear is normal and, while other people may not share it, they certainly don’t judge me for it.

 Going boldly does not mean the absence of fear.
 For decades, Star Trek has entertained us as our starship crews have gone boldly where none have gone before.
 Saru goes boldly, but he shows us that one can still be fearful about it.
 He experiences new things and even danger on a regular basis and still moves forward.
 It is a powerful reminder to me that I shouldn’t avoid new experiences or situations because I’m afraid it could generate anxiety.
 Like Saru, I can go boldly — I just need to remind myself.